devkral/django-fast-ratelimit/README.md

 ## Update Notes:

+in version 7.3.0: rate is now optional (when having an appropiate key (function))

 in version 7.2.0: `RATELIMIT_ENABLE` is renamed to `RATELIMIT_ENABLED`, the old setting is still available, note: in tests where this settings are changed dynamically you may have to import \_get_RATELIMIT_ENABLED and clear the cache, in most cases this isn't neccessary

 in version 7.0.0 method, group and key functions take an additional parameter: action